Louis Capone: Indictments

 In 1940, Reles became a government witness and helped break up Murder, Inc. In jail on a pending 1933 murder charge, Reles gave in to pleas from his wife and agreed to help prosecute Capone and the rest of the organization.
 In early 1941, as a result of Reles' assistance, Capone was indicted in the Penn murder.
 However, Capone never went to trial on these charges.

 On November 30, 1941, Capone and the other defendants were convicted of first degree murder in the 1936 Rosen killing.
 At that time, New York state law mandated the death penalty for this offense.
 Over the next two and a half years, Capone and his co-defendants filed a series of legal appeals that culminated in a case review by the United States Supreme Court.
 After their legal appeals were exhausted, the condemned men submitted clemency petitions to the governor of New York, which were all denied.

 Death

 On March 4, 1944, Louis Capone went to the electric chair at Sing Sing Prison in Ossining, New York.
 Capone had no final words.
-He was followed by Weiss and Buchalter, who also were executed.
+He was followed in the chair by Weiss and Buchalter.

 Capone was buried in Holy Cross Cemetery in Brooklyn.